 If conditions are too bright or dark for a good exposure, the camera's display may become bright or dark, giving you notice of the problem.
-This will happen if the Live View Display item on screen 7 of the Camera Settings2 menu is set to Setting Effect On.
-If that option is set to Setting Effect Off, the display will remain at normal brightness, even if the exposure settings would result in an excessively bright or dark image.
+This will happen if the Live View Display item on screen 8 of the Camera Settings2 menu is set to Setting Effect On.
+If that option is set to Setting Effect Off, the display will remain at normal brightness (if there is sufficient ambient light for that purpose), even if the exposure settings would result in an excessively bright or dark image.
 I will discuss that menu option in Chapter 5.

-One more note on Aperture Priority mode: Depending on the lens you are using, not all apertures may be available at all times.
-For example, with the 18-135mm kit lens, the widest aperture, f/3.5, is available only when the lens is zoomed out to its wide-angle setting.
-As soon as the lens is zoomed in slightly beyond the 18mm focal length, the widest aperture available is f/4.0.
+Depending on the lens you are using, not all apertures may be available at all times.
+For example, with the 28mm-60mm kit lens, the widest aperture, f/4.0, is available only when the lens is zoomed out to its wideangle setting.
+As soon as the lens is zoomed in slightly beyond the 28mm focal length, the widest aperture available is f/4.5.
 At the highest zoom levels, the widest aperture available is f/5.6.

 Some zoom lenses, however, are constant-aperture lenses, which maintain their widest aperture at all zoom levels.
 For example, the Sony E 10-18mm f/4 OSS lens provides a constant aperture of f/4.0 throughout its zoom range.
 Lenses of that sort tend to be fairly expensive, but it may be worthwhile to have the constant aperture, so you can blur the background and shoot in relatively dim light.
-Of course, you also may use a lens with a fixed focal length, such as 35mm or 50mm, in which case the aperture will be constant because the lens does not zoom.
+Of course, you also may use a prime lens with a fixed focal length, such as 35mm or 50mm, in which case the aperture will be constant because the lens does not zoom.